Tepezza Hearing Loss Lawsuit

 • Vaughn v 3M Co.
 (Florida 2022) $2,200,000: 3M earplug bellwether verdict from April 2022 in which veteran was awarded $2.2 million in compensatory damages for hearing loss allegedly caused by defective earplugs.

-• M. v Viola (New York 2020) $250,000: 2-year-old suffered permanent hearing loss from injuries in a car accident.
+• M. v Viola (New York 2020) $250,000: A 2-year-old suffered permanent hearing loss from injuries in a car accident.
 The case settled for $250,000, but this was likely the available insurance limit and would have been worth more otherwise.

 • Luoma v State Farm (Washington 2020) $126,025:60-year-old plaintiff injured in an auto accident alleged permanent hearing loss.
-The jury awarded $101,025 and he received another $25,000 in a settlement.
+The jury awarded $101,025, and he received another $25,000 in a settlement payout before trial.

 Recent Tepezza Lawsuits

 Both cases involve nearly identical factual allegations.
-Both plaintiffs were diagnosed with TED and prescribed a full series of Tepezza infusions by their doctor over 4 months.
+Both plaintiffs were diagnosed with TED and prescribed a full series of Tepezza infusions by their doctor over four months.
 Both plaintiffs further allege that shortly after the Tepezza infusions they suffered major hearing loss and tinnitus.
 The Complaints alleged that the doctors were given no warning about the risk of hearing loss.

+This argument failed.
 Federal preemption arguments in drug cases are usually not successful because federal law and FDA regulations permit drug companies to amend their warning labels without FDA approval if new evidence of risk emerges.
 That is exactly what is being alleged in the Tepezza cases.

 Contact Us About a Tepezza Hearing Damage Lawsuit